EvolvedLotus/EVLDiscordBot/README.md

 # Better practices & some features
 – You can use the commands in a private channel

 – Chronometer works as intended.
-It will be sending messages each 10 minutes on each task remembering users to do the task.
+It will be sending messages each two hours on each task remembering users to do the task.
+Modify this time at your liking on `if time_remaining.total_seconds() % 7200 == 0...`

 # Known bugs or missing features
 – Must be always online while tasks are open because it won't recognize the channels if the bot is turned off.

-– The creation for a persistent database is pending.
-This for keeping external registry about community tasks.

 – Discord native commands aren't enabled in this version, so all the the commands should be sent in a complete sentence.